jrroosevelt/VS2PCG/VS2PCG_bans_errata.md

 ## Individual Card Rulings/Changes

-### **Winter Soldier**

-* *Winter Soldier MC will not gain experience if he can't "Freeze"*

-A commonly asked interaction on the Winter Soldier MC is whether or not you can use an effect like X-Factor to ready him the same turn he has frozen himself, then gain another XP.
-The final ruling is that the Freeze effect is a cost that must be paid to gain the XP and a Frozen character cannot Freeze again.
-Winter Soldier must wait until he is no longer Frozen (normally two turns after gaining the first XP) before he is eligible to Freeze again and gain the second XP.

 ### **Fin Fang Foom**

 * *[Fin Fang Foom](https://i.imgur.com/e0WOynY.png) cannot attack a row if any character in that row is an illegal target*